Skip to content

 The Sinnari House consists of two parts; the western part includes main rooms and reception halls, and the eastern part includes secondary rooms.

 The house has a large entrance overlooking the Meng alley.
 It is a stone entrance topped by a mashrabiya.
-The entrance leads to a corridor and then an inner courtyard with a fountain in the center.
-The internal facades overlook the courtyard.
-The facades are ornamented with carved inscriptions.
-Rich in decorations, its staircase leads to two doors on the right leading to the rooms of the house, then the great hall and the bathroom, and the left one leads to the seat and the eastern wing.
+The entrance leads to a corridor and an inner courtyard with a fountain in the centre.
+The internal facades overlook the courtyard and are ornamented with carved inscriptions.
+Rich in decorations, its staircase leads to two doors on the right leading to the house’s rooms, then the great hall and the bathroom, and the left one leading to the seat and the eastern wing.

-The house was restored in several stages, starting with a project to lower the groundwater level, which was linked to the main sewage network in Cairo, followed by the selection of craftsmen who have the experience to work on its architectural restoration.
-The street level next to the house was lowered; to return it to the same level it was in the last century, which allowed the appearance of the main entrance completely for the first time, and the restoration of the halls of the house, mashrabiyas, and wall cupboards, were carried out by an Egyptian-French team.
-The renovations did not stop at restoring the luster and beauty of the house only, but the team added lamps to light all the rooms as well.
+The house was restored in several stages, starting with a project to lower the groundwater level, which was linked to the leading sewage network in Cairo, followed by a selection of craftsmen with the experience to work on its architectural restoration.
+The street level next to the house was lowered to return it to the same level it was in the last century, which allowed the appearance of the main entrance entirely for the first time, and the restoration of the halls of the house, mashrabiyas, and wall cupboards were carried out by an Egyptian-French team.
+The renovations did not stop at restoring the lustre and beauty of the house only; the team added lamps to light all the rooms as well.

-Now, Sinnari House receives dignitaries and visitors from all over the world to explore it and attend some of the many events that are held there regularly.
+Now, Sinnari House receives dignitaries and visitors from around the world to explore it and attend some of the many events held there regularly.

 Sinnari House opens from Sunday to Thursday from 10:00 am to 6:00 pm.